Healthdirect Free Australian health advice you can count on.

 Your doctor will be able to discuss the risks and benefits of each procedure with you.

-You will be taken to the intensive care unit for monitoring, then to a ward until you are ready to leave hospital.
+After the surgery, you will be taken to the intensive care unit (ICU).
+You will be carefully monitored.
+Then you will be taken to a ward until you are ready to leave hospital.

-Full recovery from aortic valve replacement can take from several weeks to months, during which you may have pain and tiredness.
+Full recovery from open aortic valve replacement can take several weeks to months.
+You may have pain and tiredness while you are recovering.
+However, recovery following TAVI is usually faster.

 Resources and support